jethridge13/CSE320Hw2/hw1/README.md

 R-Type 	121 	25.1%
 J-Type 	28 	5.8%
 While this does not match the example, I believe it to be correct based on my understanding of the functions.
-That is, -k2nr should sort the strings and then reverse them.
+That is, -k2nr should sort the strings based on the 2nd column and then reverse that order.
 My program correctly does this.